You Need To Replace Your AC Filter — Do You Know How?

 - Tighten the fasteners.

 Now, the job of changing the air filter is complete.
-Replacing a clogged or dirty filter can help your home feel more comfortable because air is flowing freely through your system.
+Replacing a clogged or dirty filter can help your home feel more comfortable because air flows freely through your system.

 If you’re still having comfort or humidity issues after replacing your AC filter, consider installing a whole-home dehumidifier.